Directed by David Semel

 - Ascended Extra: Danny Strong, previously credited only as "Student," officially becomes "Jonathan" as of this episode.

-- Beautiful All Along: Buffy confronts Angelus while drawing out the small stake she was holding her hair bun in place with, Shaking Her Hair Loose in the process.
+- Buffy confronts Angelus while drawing out the small stake she was holding her hair bun in place with, Shaking Her Hair Loose in the process.
 Angelus immediately mocks the trope, saying "Why, Ms. Summers!
 You're beautiful!"

 - This trope could also be applied to Xander.
 He spends the majority of the series in rather unflattering clothes, and goes undercover ("Not under much" as Buffy says) on the swim team, and Cordelia, Buffy, and Willow are rather stunned to find out that Xander has a good body when in a Speedo.

-- Then, after the coach ends up in their clutches instead: "Wow.
+- After Buffy escapes and the coach falls into the fish-men's clutches instead:"Wow.
 They really love their coach."

 - Brick Joke: The Scoobies remember that Jonathan peed in the pool moments before Xander dives into it.
 Also the Willow Perp Sweating Jonathan gag gets repeated in Season 3's "Earshot".